 Up until last year, I was a freelancer for four years.
 It was a career path I kind of fell into; I love to travel, value my freedom of movement, and revel in the ability to be creative and explore a spectrum of crafts, tasks, and projects.

 When I first started working as a freelancer, I was scared.
 While, on one hand, I saw a limitless path stretching out in front of me, I also had a lot of questions: How does billing work?
 How do you do your taxes?
 What makes a good contract?
-What about healthcare?
-And saving for retirement?
+What about saving for retirement?

 Ultimately, there is no one-size-fits-all secret to being a good freelancer; it depends heavily on your industry, level of experience, and countless other personal traits.
 But, one thing is for certain: You'll be in a much better position if you take the time to hear from those who've been at it for a while.

 We spoke to six freelancers from different industries to shed some light on their biggest challenges, lessons learned, and, most of all, what they wish they had known when they first started.
 Read on to learn more.